Pumpkin Quinoa Cookies - For Breakfast?

 Iced Pumpkin Quinoa Cookies.
 Yum.

-There are days I feel thirty and days I feel eighty.
 Sometimes in the same single moment.

 Forgive my habitual drift into philosophical territory here, but here's the thing.
 A growing, deepening awareness of how little we actually control has sparked my need to surrender.
 And shake loose some assumptions.
 Including the perception of Other (risking a messy and complicated expansion of the heart, the awareness of Yeah, I am that too).
 Which startles you with a sharp clean view of what is valuable and true.